dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-17-Force-of-Recurrent-Neural-Networks.md

 This should also give you an idea of why standard RNNs are hard to train: Sequences (sentences) can be quite long, perhaps 20 words or more, and thus you need to back-propagate through many layers.
 In practice many people truncate the backpropagation to a few steps.
 Also, know as trauncated BPTT.
 Also, this accumulation of gradients from far steps leads to problem of exploding gradients and vanishing gradients explored in this [paper](http://proceedings.mlr.press/v28/pascanu13.pdf).

-To mitigate this problem of exploding gradients and vanishing gradients, we call in variants of RNN to help, which are LSTM and GRU.
+To mitigate this problem of exploding gradients and vanishing gradients, we call in variants of RNN for help, which are LSTM and GRU.
 This will be topic of interest for our next post.

-- Character-Level Language Models
+## Character-Level Language Models

 For now, we will look into char-rnn or Character RNN, where the network learns to predict next character.
 We’ll train RNN character-level language models.
 That is, we’ll give the RNN a huge chunk of text and ask it to model the probability distribution of the next character in the sequence given a sequence of previous characters.
 This will then allow us to generate new text one character at a time.